jupyter-book/mystmd/packages/jtex/docs/template-rules.md

 ---

-`jtex` uses `nunjucks`, which is a javascript port of Jinja templating language with the modifications to allow easy reading and syntax highlighting with LaTeX.
+`jtex` uses `nunjucks`, which is a javascript port of Jinja templating language with the modifications to allow easy reading and syntax highlighting with $\LaTeX$.
 The `nunjucks` ecosystem is compatible with `jinja` templates, and they are modified with custom rules.

 ## Syntax